Zealsathish/machinery/docs/Dealing-with-Duplication-of-Data.md

 During inspection for some scopes (e.g. for users and groups) all the information contained in the configuration files (`/etc/passwd` and `/etc/group` in the example) is put into the manifest.
 The file where the information is coming from then is not extracted by the inspection.

-For other cases files duplicated information contained in the manifest is filtered out on export, when an image is build, or a kiwi or AutoYaST profile is exported.
+For other cases duplicated information contained in the manifest is filtered out on export, when an image is built, or a kiwi or AutoYaST profile is exported.
 For example the yum configuration files are not exported, but new ones are created based on the information in the manifest.
 The list of these files is hard-coded in the exporter.

 In a third case there is information in the system description, which is only used for information, but ignored otherwise (the diffs of config files relative to the version coming from its package).

-So, the current approach tries no to apply config files when they are already covered on a more abstract level.
+So, the current approach tries not to apply config files when they are already covered on a more abstract level.
 This avoids duplication of data in some cases, but it has some issues:

 * If extraction of information from a configuration file to the manifest is not 100% complete or accurate, information is lost.
 * If the list of files filtered on export is not complete (for example when there is plugin configuration at a different location, the place where configuration is held is modified, additional information is fed in from a sysconfig file, or configuration is determined dynamically), there can be inconsistencies or broken setups in the exported data.
-* There is no well-defined order how configuration is applied (in some cases the file overrides the manifest, in others it doesn't, in other cases information is not applies at all)
+* There is no well-defined order how configuration is applied (in some cases the file overrides the manifest, in others it doesn't, in other cases information is not applied at all)

 ## Abstraction levels of configuration